Game Addiction: The Harsh Reality of Being a Gaming Addict

-My personal experience with Gaming Addiction
+My Experience with Gaming Addiction

 Without going into a whole memoir, I wasn’t happy at school or with myself in that period of my life.
 Like every teenager, I was struggling with external stressors, social pressures and my own identity.